 The Apostolic Pentecostal context is the theological and practical foundation for distance learning.
-Our Oneness Pentecostal faith tradition has continually emphasized the importance of spiritual and ministerial formation being rooted in the local church context rather than in an academic institution.
-Distance learning stays true to this heritage in minimizing one's ability to bifurcate theory and practice as it pertains to ministry while also bridging the gap brought on by geographic distance.
+Our Oneness Pentecostal faith tradition continually emphasizes the importance of spiritual and ministerial formation.
+Distance Learning stays true to this heritage by offering various methodologies and practices of learning while bridging the gap brought on by geographic distance.